Good Behaviour Bond for Drink Driving Offences

 Our client was also facing a fine of around $2,000.
 In these sorts of matters, it is important for the defence solicitor to change the magistrate’s initial perception of the client.
 The prosecution reads a summary of the offending to the magistrate who is likely to form a dim first impression of the client.
 It is then our job to shed light on the client’s positive personal attributes which change that perception.

-In preparation for the plea hearing, Tyson’s Senior Associate, Brent Casey, gathered character references and advised our client to ask his wife to attend court.
+In preparation for the plea hearing, Tyson’s Senior Associate, also a lawyer from our firm, gathered character references and advised our client to ask his wife to attend court.
 This will demonstrate that he has a support system in place which would be an advantage in trying to secure a good outcome for the case.

 At the plea hearing, Tyson highlighted the fact that our client is a responsible man committed to his young family.
 He is employed on a full time basis, takes his young child to kindergarten on the days when he works the afternoon shift, and that he has been a support to his wife who has had poor health recently.
 Tyson also articulated to the magistrate the financial burden and inconvenience the client will experience without his driver’s license for 14 months.